yii2mod/yii2-cashier/README.md

 }
 ```

-The Webhook controller will save in your database a new subscription, only if you a new webhook in the stripe dashboard.
+The Webhook controller will save in your database a new subscription, only if you create a new webhook in the stripe dashboard.
 Create a new webhook at developers/webhooks with the folowing information:
 - URL: Your webhoolk url, something like https://example-domain.com/webhook/handle-webhook
 - Event types: checkout.session.completed